RugbugRedfern/Unity-Wordle/README.md

 # Unity-Wordle

-Wordle recreated in Unity C#, in a time-based highscore format.
+Wordle recreated in Unity C#, in a format that values speed over accuracy.